cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

-## Create machine image in the Azure portal
+## Create a machine image in the Azure portal

 * Select the VM in the Azure Portal and click **Capture**